tejalk99/data-512-homework_2/README.md

   - *revision_id* (object): The revision ID of the article page.
   - *article_quality* (object): The quality of the article, as estimated by the ORES machine learning system.

+### Special Considerations
+Please note that this analysis only contains 48 out of the 50 states (excludes Connecticut and Nebraska) due to limitations in the original *U.S. Cities by State* dataset.
+Additionally, this dataset contains over 600 duplicates and subsequently requires additional data cleaning.

 ## API
 Please see below for the APIs used and produced in this project: